DownThePark/vaultwarden-snap/README.md

 ## Introduction

-This is a community-developed snap for the [Vaultwarden](https://github.com/dani-garcia/vaultwarden) project, made by repacking the Vaultwarden binary and Web Vault from the official Vaultwarden Docker image.
+This is a community-developed snap for the [Vaultwarden](https://github.com/dani-garcia/vaultwarden) project, made by repacking the Vaultwarden binary and Web Vault files from the official Vaultwarden Docker image.

 ## Features
 - Strict confinement